 The 43rd Spong Tournament will be held on February 14-15, 2014.
-If your school is interested in competing, please contact Christopher Kaltsas at firstname.lastname@example.org.
+The problem is located here for your convenience.
+A copy of the rules is also located here for your reference.
+Any questions may be directed to Christopher Kaltsas at email@example.com.

 The 2013 competition included top-ranked schools from coast to coast and an impressiving judging pool consisting of thirty-two judges.
 Similar to past years, these judges included several members of the federal courts of appeals, state Supreme Court Justices, and federal district judges.